harishb93/telemetry-pipeline/README.md

 - ✅ No security vulnerabilities
 - ✅ Docker builds successful
 - ✅ Linting and formatting checks pass

+> **Note**: The CI pipeline now runs on **all branches**, not just main and develop.
+This ensures early feedback on feature branches and comprehensive testing across the entire development workflow.

 ## 📁 Data Formats